Apex-technologies/matlab_AP1000/README.md

 8.Class DFBUpdated
         This class is used for controlling the DFB module of AP1000.

 Note- not all functions have been implemented in this library.
-Please use the AP1000 communications manual and the functions already implemented here as examples for writing other functions.
+Please use the AP1000 communications interface manual and the functions already implemented here as examples for writing other functions.